kociumba/mole/README.md

 **WIP** - mole is a work in progress debugging utility.

-mole enables custom tracking of memory allocations by hooking malloc and free functions upon loading the Mole DLL.
+mole enables custom tracking of memory allocations by hooking `malloc`/`free` upon loading the mole DLL.
 While the core hooking functionality works, there are limitations when using a DLL:

 - Without a specialized injector, mole cannot capture the start and end of the target process, making it suitable primarily for applications like games.
 - Long-standing allocations from the Windows runtime are filtered to avoid being misreported as memory leaks.